0066cc/webapicontroversy.com/README.md

 The browsers are defined in the `browser` property.
 The logo for the browser must be in the `logos` directory and must be named `${browser.tag}.svg`.

-The APIs are defined in teh `api` property.
+The APIs are defined in the `api` property.

 If a “Details” button is clicked, a “dialog” is openend, showing the contents of `partials/${api.tag}_${browser.tag}.html`.